 The Channel is the main spawning ground for both lakes, so minimize your wading and take care not to step on any redds.
 Also, do not target fish that are on redds or actively paired up with other fish.
 The water is generally shallow and quite clear, so if you spot a fish you should be able to tell whether it is staging (fair game) or spawning (leave alone).

-Lewis Lake to Lewis Canyon- Meadow Stretch
+Fishing the Lewis River - Lewis Lake to Lewis Canyon- Meadow Stretch

 The two miles of Lewis Meadows are broad, flat, and slow.
 Resembling a giant spring creek, the fishing is very technical for both Brown and Brook Trout.
 The only reasonable time to fish this water is when hatches of mayflies draw fish to the surface, making them easy to locate.
 Look for Green Drakes and Pale Morning Duns during July and Blue Winged Olives during the fall.
 You will want to carry precise patterns matching multiple stages of the hatch: emergers, duns, and cripples.
 A long, fine leader is necessary, as is the skill to land it softly on the water.
 Beginners need not apply on this stretch, this is major league fly fishing.

-Lewis River Canyon
+Fishing the Lewis River - Lewis River Canyon

 Reaching the bottom of the canyon, which is over 1000 feet deep in places, is no easy task.
 If you do, expect to find smallish Cutthroats, with the occasional larger fish found in some of the deep holes.
 In the fall, there is always the chance of running into a large Brown or Lake Trout from Jackson Lake, but these fish are rare and should be seen as a bonus.
 If you are targeting the Cutts during the summer, choose and attractor dry like a PMX or Stimulator.
 Streamers are a good bet in the larger, deeper pools, as you might turn up a larger Cutthroat or migrant if it is fall.